IdentityPython/pysaml2/docs/howto/config.rst

 It is mandatory that at least name or friendly_name is set.
 By default attributes are assumed to be required.
-Missing attributes are infered based on the attribute maps data.
+Missing attributes are inferred based on the attribute maps data.

 Example::